All-Hands-AI/OpenHands/agenthub/micro/dataset_finder/prompt.md

 {{ instructions.actions.think }}
 {{ instructions.actions.finish }}

-Do NOT finish until you have appropriately downloaded and formatted the file.
+Do NOT finish until you have found the answer to the question.

 ## History
+{{ instructions.history_truncated }}
 {{ to_json(state.history[-10:]) }}

 ## Format